 The problem with both the exiting government plan and the proposed coalition plan is that they don’t really encourage heavy polluters to really look at investing in research and development into new technology that will solve the problem of protecting the environment in a world driven by industry and technology.

 Both sides of politics are not looking forward, to the promise of new, cleaner technology; instead they focus on penalising existing industry for merely existing.
 All this is going to do is drive up the prices for products whose manufacturing process is polluting.
 Taxing polluters, without encouraging innovation, just doesn’t work.
 Creating a new tax, without a final purpose doesn’t accomplish anything.
-All these proposals are going to do is drive up the cost of living for families that are already going to struggle as mortgage payments trend upwards with an improving economy.
+All these proposals are going to do is drive how much is viagra up the cost of living for families that are already going to struggle as mortgage payments trend upwards with an improving economy.

 Even this week, the cost of electricity in New South Wales is due to rise by 60%-odd (some $1200 for some families) over the next couple of years, due in part to the power generation companies having to incorporate the governments carbon tax into their pricing.
 But there’s no move from the government to invest that money into something productive and no real plan to help us move away from coal-fired electricity.